EBjerrum/SDFixer/README.md

 ## Roadmap
-Create a module and package with installer and cli command Make upstream changes to rdEditor:
+Create a module and package with installer and cli command

+Possibility to use embedded rdEditor to fix errors manually.

+Make upstream changes to rdEditor:
 - Better support for embedded usage
-- Visualization and reporting of chemistry problems on the molecule Load/save of SMILES and SDFiles
+- Visualization and reporting of chemistry problems on the molecule

+Load/save of SMILES and SDFiles

-Buttons to skip to next problematic molecule (both with problems, and fully unsanitizable). functions with standard fixes,
+Buttons to skip to next problematic molecule (both with problems, and fully unsanitizable).

+Functions with standard fixes:
 - charge on quarternary and uncharged nitrogen
 - explicit H on aromatic 5 membered rings containing nitrogen (But how to choose which one?)
-Possibility to use embedded rdEditor to fix errors manually.

 ## Install